Can Dogs Eat Macadamia Nuts?

 What You Should Know

 Macadamia Nuts should be kept well away from dogs.
-If your dog has eaten macadamia nuts, watch for symptoms such as vomiting, diarrhea, lethargy, or loss of appetite.
+If your dog has eaten macadamia nuts, watch for symptoms such as vomiting, diarrhoea, lethargy, or loss of appetite.
 In an emergency, contact your veterinarian or an animal poison helpline straight away.

 Sources